Story at a glance:

 Terrazzo

-First invented in the late 1500s, terrazzo is a type of composite wall and flooring treatment traditionally consisting of chipped marble, granite, and/or quartz cast in a cementitious binder.
+Invented in the late 1500s, terrazzo is a type of composite wall and flooring treatment traditionally consisting of chipped marble, granite, and/or quartz cast in a cementitious binder.

 Originally restricted more-so to the wealthy upper class, terrazzo flooring became somewhat more commonplace in the 20th-century after Italian quarrymen began casting leftover marble and granite chips in cement to pave their terraces.
 It is this reuse of stone refuse—an already sustainable material—that would otherwise go to waste that makes terrazzo an eco-friendly flooring option.

-Even today most terrazzo suppliers—such as Terrazzo & Marble Supply Companies—uphold the tradition of sourcing their aggregate material from local quarries, which also helps to reduce carbon emissions incurred as a result of the shipping process.
+Even today most terrazzo suppliers—like Terrazzo & Marble Supply Companies—uphold the tradition of sourcing their aggregate material from local quarries, which also helps to reduce carbon emissions incurred as a result of the shipping process.
 “We take a lot of things that would be put into the waste stream that we can reclaim and reuse in a terrazzo floor,” James Bateman, terrazzo division manager of Terrazzo & Marble Supply Companies, previously told gb&d.

 Pros of Terrazzo Flooring